Cthulhu Mansion

 Cthulhu Mansion (also known as Black Magic Mansion and La Manson de los Cthulhu) is a 1990 Spanish horror film directed by Juan Piquer Simón.

 Plot

 Hawk and the rest of his gang go on the run after murdering a drug dealer, at a carnival funhouse, to steal his cocaine.
-They kidnap a stage magician named Chandu and hideout in his mansion, using the time to tend to injuries and hide from the police and the drug dealer's partner.
+They kidnap a stage magician named Chandu and hide out in his mansion, using the time to tend to injuries and hide from the police and the drug dealer's partner.
 Hawk breaks into the magician's safe and is disappointed to find a book on Cthulhu instead of cash.
 Chandu calls upon the powers of the book and unleashes dark spirits upon everyone in the mansion.